Research on Block Island

 By fitting birds with small backpack-mounted tracking units, we can study their daily and annual movements, flight altitude, and other information.
 This information is critical in providing background information critical to numerous management and conservation issues, such as evaluating the potential conflicts between migrant raptors and offshore wind energy facilities.

-Evaluating Mercury Exposure in Migrant Raptors
+Evaluating Contaminants Exposure in Migrant Raptors

 BRI researchers have been measuring mercury exposure and impacts in birds for more than two decades.
-Mercury, a naturally occurring element, is released into the environment through a wide variety of industrial processes, such as coal burning and gold mining.
+Mercury (Hg), a naturally occurring element, is released into the environment through a wide variety of industrial processes, such as coal burning and gold mining.
 Mercury is persistent and quickly accumulates in organisms, magnifying up food webs, placing top predators at risk.
 Species have different sensitivity levels to mercury exposure, and mercury’s potential effects on some populations remain poorly understood.

 Traditionally, toxicologists focused on evaluating contaminant exposure in fish-eating birds such as Bald Eagles.
 Recent studies, however, show that birds feeding in terrestrial food webs, such as songbirds (and thus their predators), are at equal or greater risk to mercury effects.
 Due to increased concerns that global mercury emissions are rising, researchers are interested in measuring current mercury exposure across species and regions.